Your current path:

 Stationary terminals

 In principle, stationary terminals are a good choice, but are associated with high acquisition costs.
-Depending on the option chosen, it may also be necessary to obtain the consent of employees.
+Depending on the variant chosen, it may also be necessary to obtain the consent of employees.
 Biometric data is logically subject to data protection.

 Stationary terminals also have the same problem as the mechanical time clock in that they are not mobile.